sukritishuk/ML_ZoomCamp_Article/README.md

 ## Exploratory Data Analysis (EDA) of Time Series -

-Now, that I had the dataset cleaned and formatted I carried out some of the following Exploratory Data Analysis to understand the time series for Amazon stocks.
+Now, that I had the dataset cleaned and formatted I carried out some of the following Exploratory Data Analysis to better understand the time series for Amazon stocks.

 As shown below, Amazon stocks had a very steep rise in Closing (adjusted) Price after 2016.
 However, its Volumes have declined from the levels in 2000 or 2008, when they were at peak.